willowell/Guessing-Game/README.md

 #### Observations
 In the process of writing these implementations, I found:
 * With `optional`, D lands halfway between the C++ and Haskell implementations; the code in the D version looks (unsurprisingly) like the C++ code, but in other places, like `promptLine`, it looks almost like the Haskell code.
+* I found the C# implementation to be quite gnarly to make!
+I had trouble figuring out how to make a polymorphic `read`/`input` function because I didn't know enough about how C# handles generic programming and reflection.
+I figure that a better answer will involve reflection and/or constraining the type on `IConvertible`, but I need to research this.

 ---
 #### Why Not (C, Java, Kotlin, Swift, etc.)?